beeva-arturomartinez/beeva-best-practices/big_data/spark/README.md

 #### Hive ...

 ### Spark Streaming

+Spark Streaming is not a pure streaming architecture.
+If the microbatches do not provide a low enough latency for your processing, you may need to consider a different framework, e.g. Storm, Samza, or Flink.

 It is much more efficient for large windows to use the extended windowed transformations passing an inverse function like:
 * reduceByWindow(reduceFunc: (T, T) ⇒ T, invReduceFunc: (T, T) ⇒ T, windowDuration: Duration, slideDuration: Duration): DStream[T]